Emotional intelligence (EQ) is the ability to understand your emotions and use this ability to manage your behaviors and

 Using an EQ lens, our coaching goal was to discern if this was a real or false alarm: and if false, address what he needed to gain forward momentum.

 My client wanted to summon personal courage to serve the company’s needs and override fears amplified by his amygdala.
 Of the 12 or so defined EQ capabilities, we focused on capacity building for two: Self-Regard: the ability to maintain identity and purpose and convey confidence, conviction, and decisiveness, and Empathy: the capacity to understand and share another’s condition through their perspective.

-The client focused on what was truly at work on his behalf: his core values (service, people, profitability), the ability of his team to implement the initiative and conviction that this was his to do.
+The client-focused on what was truly at work on his behalf: his core values (service, people, profitability), the ability of his team to implement the initiative, and the conviction that this was his to do.
 Using an empathetic lens on the situation, he was able to shift perspective away from his fears, and strengthen his appreciation for how the senior team may be feeling.
 Our coaching discussion included these questions – and more.